graphql-aspnet/graphql-aspnet.github.io/docs/advanced/directives.md

  2. @directiveB

 ### Influencing Field Resolution
-Execution directives are applied to document parts, not schema items or graph fields.
-Without help from custom middleware they cannot (and should not) directly modify the schema in any way; this includes primary field resolvers.
-However, one common use case for execution directives includes altering the results of a scalar field after its resolved.
-For instance, perhaps you had a directive that could conditionally turn a string field into an upper case string when applied (e.g. `@toUpper`).
+Execution directives are applied to document parts not schema items.
+As a result they aren't directly involved in resolving fields but instead influence the document that is eventually converted into a query plan and executed.
+However, one common use case for execution directives includes augmenting the results of a field after its resolved.
+For instance, perhaps you had a directive that could conditionally turn a string field into an upper case string when applied (i.e. `@toUpper`).

-For this reason it is possible to apply a 'PostProcessor' directly to an `IFieldDocumentPart`
+For this reason it is possible to apply a 'PostResolver' directly to an `IFieldDocumentPart`

 ```csharp
     public class ToUpperDirective : GraphDirective